 Where Net Water Availability is positive, it is assumed there is water available beyond existing demands.
 This availability must not be exceeded, so that new deficits are avoided in the future.
-Where Net Water

-Availability is negative, existing uses are exceeding sustainable supplies and the subwatershed is deemed to be a Current Deficit Area.
+Where Net Water Availability is negative, existing uses are exceeding sustainable supplies and the subwatershed is deemed to be a Current Deficit Area.
 In addition, maintenance of stream flows within any HUC14 subwatersheds upstream of a Current Deficit Area is necessary without further impairing the ecological health of the stream.
 These areas, classified as Existing Constrained Areas, have their Ground Water Availability threshold adjusted to 5% more than the existing consumptive/depletive uses or the default threshold for the Zone, whichever is lower.
 Where water resources are stressed, additional planning and mitigation is necessary.

-The Net Water Availability Figure 20 depicts net water availability for Highlands subwatersheds.
-Sparta Township is located within 12 different subwatersheds, as depicted in Figure 3.
-Of these, 11 are calculated to be in deficit, as indicated by a negative value for volume of net water availability.
-A more detailed discussion of Net Water Availability is available in the Highlands Council's Technical Report titled, Water Resources Volume II: Water Use and Availability.
+The Net Water Availability figure (see Figure 20) depicts net water availability for Highlands subwatersheds.
+The Township of Montville is located within six different subwatersheds, as depicted in Figure 3.
+Of these, five are calculated to be in deficit, as indicated by a negative value for volume of net water availability.